TEHIK-EE/TerminologyServices/input/pagecontent/index.md

 </tr></table>

 ### Terminology Server | Terminoloogiaserver
-Terminology server is a software with standard FHIR API for distributing terminology resources, validating concepts and display names, and querying terminology.
+Terminology server is a software with a standard FHIR API for distributing terminology resources, validating concepts and display names, and querying terminology.
 Terminology server allows terminology users to consume the codes and value sets in a standard format without having to know the details of the underlying coding scheme and structure.

-Estonian national FHIR terminology services are provided by Ontoserver instance hosted in TEHIK's infrastructure.
-The national terminology server contains all value sets currently published in Publitseerimiskeskus, but also SNOMED CT Estonian+International edition.
+Estonian national FHIR terminology services use Ontoserver instance hosted in TEHIK's infrastructure.
+The national terminology server contains over 400 value sets and smaller and bigger code systems, including SNOMED CT Estonian+International edition.
 Terminology server has a machine-readable output.
-Human-readable publication of terminology resources will be implemented in autumn 2023.
+Human-readable publication of terminology resources can be found in [Teabekeskus](https://teabekeskus.tehik.ee/et/loendid) (simple overview of value sets) or the authoring tool [Andmekirjelduskeskkond](https://akk.tehik.ee/classifier/landing) (detailed view for all resource types, uses TermX software).

 [Ontoserver](https://ontoserver.csiro.au/site/) solution is developed by the Australian e-Health Research Centre, CSIRO.
 It provides standard FHIR API for maintaining and publishing terminology resources, and supports SNOMED CT, including Expression Constraint Language searches.
 Ontoserver licence was obtained through a public procurement process.